danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-03-getting-images-from-the-appkit-pasteboard.md

 ---
 title:  Getting images from the AppKit pasteboard
-date:   2022-06-03 10:00:00 +0000
+date:   2022-06-03 8:00:00 +0000
-tags:   swift appkit
+tags:   swift uikit appkit

 icon:   swift
 ---

-In this post, we'll take a quick look at how we can fetch images from `NSPasteboard`, which lacks a lot of functionality compared to `UIPasteboard`.
+In this post, we'll take a quick look at how we can fetch images from the AppKit `NSPasteboard`, which lacks a lot of functionality compared to the UIKit `UIPasteboard`.

-Unlike `UIPasteboard`, the `NSPasteboard` in AppKit has no convenient way to fetch any images that the user has copied into the pasteboard.
-You can make it behave more like `UIPasteboard` by adding these two extensions to it:
+Unlike `UIPasteboard`, `NSPasteboard` has no convenient way to fetch images.
+Instead, you have to use `readObjects(forClasses:)` and cast the result to an `NSImage` array, which isn't ideal.

+You can make `NSPasteboard` behave more like `UIPasteboard` by adding these two properties to it:

 ```swift
 import AppKit